 A. Because they lived in colonies.

-Q. What American Revolutionary War cartoonist?
+Q. What do you call an American Revolutionary War cartoonist?

 A. A Yankee Doodler

 Q. What’s the difference between a duck and George Washington?